A&W Restaurants: Yum! Brands subsidiary

-A Great American Brand
+A Great American Brand LLC

 In January 2011, Yum!
 Brands announced its intention to sell A&W along with Long John Silver's.
-Citing poor sales for both divisions, Yum! planned to focus on international expansion for its remaining brands, with particular emphasis on growth in China.
+Citing poor sales for both divisions and overshadowing by its other chains, Yum! planned to focus on international expansion for its remaining brands, with particular emphasis on growth in China.
 In September 2011, Yum! announced that it would sell the chain to A Great American Brand, a consortium of various A&W franchisees in the United States and overseas.
 The sale was finalized on December 19, 2011, under the leadership of returning CEO Kevin M. Bazner.
+Administration of A Great American Brand was divided between the national A&W franchisee association, the largest overseas franchisee and Bazner.
+With the purchase, A&W relocated its headquarters back to Lexington, employing a staff of 30 in late 2011, aiming to double to 60 within a five-year period while setting a growth target after that.
+Potential targets for growth were going to be small towns, as well as non-conventional locations, such as shopping malls, airports and universities.
+The chain had 1,200 restaurants at the time, 850 of which were in the US, with the remaining primarily in Asia.
+The chain, instead of competing heavily against larger chains, continued to rely on its core strength, smaller cities and towns of the USA.

 In early 2013, A&W introduced its first new product in several years: a six-ounce version of its soft-serve blended dessert treat.
 Mini Polar Swirls were the first product to be launched on Vine.
 The following summer, 250 of A&W's restaurants began hand-breading their chicken tenders, moving towards higher-quality menu items and expanding their chicken category.
-In April 2014, the Hand-Breaded Chicken Tender Texas Toast Sandwich was added to the menu as a limited time offering, along with a campaign to create the world's longest branded hashtag.
+In April 2014, the Hand-Breaded Chicken Tender Texas Toast Sandwich was added to the menu as a limited-time offering, along with a campaign to create the world's longest branded hashtag.
 In June 2014, A&W launched two new flavors of its Polar Swirl dessert treat: Sour Patch Kids and Nutter Butter.